Let the Music Play (Shannon song): Impact and legacy

 American DJ, record producer, remixer and songwriter Armand van Helden picked "Let the Music Play" as one of his "classic cuts" in 1995, adding, "A very powerful record.
 The first strong vocals over electro music.
 The first big hit that I can remember that struck me and paved the way for freestyle.
 Back then it was hip hop, but not considered rap."

-VH1 ranked the song number 24 in their list of the 100 Greatest Dance Songs in 2000.

-Blender ranked it number 465 in their list of The 500 Greatest Songs Since You Were Born in 2005.

-Slant Magazine ranked it number 54 in its 100 Greatest Dance Songs list in 2006, adding, "Alongside Madonna's 'Holiday,' D.C.-born jazz vocalist Brenda Shannon Greene's 'Let the Music Play' helped redefine dance music in the anti-disco early-'80s, setting the stage for the troubled genre for the next decade.
+VH1 ranked the song number 24 in their list of the "100 Greatest Dance Songs" in 2000.
+Blender ranked it number 465 in their list of "The 500 Greatest Songs Since You Were Born" in 2005.
+Slant Magazine ranked it number 54 in its "100 Greatest Dance Songs" list in 2006, adding, "Alongside Madonna's 'Holiday', D.C.-born jazz vocalist Brenda Shannon Greene's 'Let the Music Play' helped redefine dance music in the anti-disco early-'80s, setting the stage for the troubled genre for the next decade.
 Producers Mark Liggett and Chris Barbosa, considered one of the founding fathers of Latin freestyle, merged the then-hip electro-funk sound with Latin rhythms, unwittingly creating the world's first freestyle song."

-VH1 ranked the song number 42 in their 100 Greatest One-Hit Wonders of the 1980s in 2009.

-ThoughtCo ranked it number nine in their list of 25 Best Dance Pop Songs of All Time in 2018.

-Slant Magazine ranked it number nine in their ranking of The 100 Best Dance Songs of All Time in 2020.

-Rolling Stone ranked "Let the Music Play" number six in their list of 200 Greatest Dance Songs of All Time in 2022.
+VH1 ranked the song number 42 in their "100 Greatest One-Hit Wonders of the 1980s" in 2009.
+ThoughtCo ranked it number nine in their list of "25 Best Dance Pop Songs of All Time" in 2018.
+Slant Magazine ranked it number nine in their ranking of "The 100 Best Dance Songs of All Time" in 2020.
+Rolling Stone ranked "Let the Music Play" number six in their list of "200 Greatest Dance Songs of All Time" in 2022.
+Billboard ranked it number 417 in their "500 Best Pop Songs of All Time" in October 2023, saying, "The seductive and wildly ahead of its time club perennial that preached to girls out on the dancefloor that all they needed to get the guy they wanted was to leave it up to the DJ."
+In March 2025, the magazine ranked it number 63 in their list of "The 100 Best Dance Songs of All Time".